GEOGRAPHY FOR 2026 & BEYOND

 Picture

-A Diary From The Top Of The World
+A Diary From The Top Of The World (Optional)

-Your mission has been accepted (I hope!) from Orchbury Everest Expeditions Ltd and you have just spent 20 days trekking up to the base camp of Mount Everest (see map to the right).
-After two days of acclimatization, you are ready to go!
+Task 11 - You are on a paid adventure with Wadebury Everest Expeditions LTD. and you have just spent 3 weeks trekking up to the base camp of Mount Everest (see map to the right).

 1. The Google Earth Tour - click on blue tab right